PARC-Robotics/documentation-2025/docs/getting-started-tutorials/writing-your-first-ros2-package.md

     main()
 ```

-This code will make the robot move straight for 4 seconds, stop for 5 seconcds, rotate counterclockwise for 15 seconds and then stop.
+This code will make the robot move straight for 4 seconds, stop for 5 seconds, rotate counterclockwise for 15 seconds and then stop.

 ## Compile and Run